• Skip to primary navigation

 There aren’t really any options for budget accommodation in Iqaluit unfortunately.
 However, hotel prices are fairly comparable to what you’d see in the south.

-Your best bet is to stay at one of the hotels in town, of which I recommend either The Frobisher Inn, Accommodations by the Sea or The Discovery.
+Your best bet is to stay at one of the hotels in town, I recommend The Frobisher Inn.

-Airbnb is also an option, although there isn’t always a lot of availability.
-That said, food is expensive in Iqaluit so being able to cook your own meals to a huge plus if you’re looking to save money.
+Insider advice: note that food is expensive in Iqaluit so if you can find accommodation where you're able to cook your own meals that's a huge plus if you’re looking to save money.

 What to do in Iqaluit